 At the end of last year I was searching for a new travel backpack.
 A research lead me to Osprey Farpoint 40.
 And today I’m going to share with you my Osprey Farpoint 40 review.
 In this review you’ll learn what I like (and what not) about this backpack, which in my opinion is the best carry on backpack available on the market right now.

-As I’m writing these lines it’s been already more than 2 months since I’m using Osprey Farpoint 40 backpack.
+As I’m writing these lines it’s been already more than 2 months since I’m using the Osprey Farpoint 40 backpack.
 For the last 2 months I used this backpack almost daily.
-When hitchhiking in Thailand, traveling overland from Bangkok to Singapore, and then back to Kuala Lumpur, and also during my hiking trip in Nepal.
+When hitchhiking in Thailand, traveling overland from Bangkok to Singapore, and then back to Kuala Lumpur, and also during my 2 week Annapurna Circuit hiking adventure in Nepal.

 We all need much less than we think we need.
 That’s one of the things that I have understood during the last 4 + years of traveling and living abroad.
 It’s not just possible to live with less possessions and to travel (for most of the time) with one bag only, it can also be enjoyable.
 What else it means for me is that nowadays I pay more attention to the quality of all the products I have.

 I feel much better now, having one quality backpack, which I can use for all of my trips, than several “OK” ones.

 Dimensions: 14” x 21” x 15” (35 x 54 x 37 cm)

 The bag’s depth in reality is about 8.3” (21 cm).
 So it definitely will not be a problem to carry this backpack onto a plane with most of the airlines.
 Yes, it can be also up to 14” (35 cm), but only if you attach something to the outside of the pack.

 Weight: 3 lbs (1.44 kg)